-A. Applicants for development who select this option shall ensure that all healthy trees shall be preserved outside the construction area as defined in Chapter 17.04 to the extent practicable.
+Applicants for development who select this option shall ensure that all healthy trees shall, whenever practicable, be preserved outside the construction area as defined in Chapter 17.04.
 Compliance with these standards shall be demonstrated in a tree mitigation plan report prepared by a certified arborist, horticulturalist or forester or other environmental professional with experience and academic credentials in forestry or arborculture.
 At the applicant's expense, the City may require the report to be reviewed by a consulting arborist.
-The number of replacement trees required on a development site shall be calculated separately from, and in addition to, any public or street trees in the public right-of-way required under section 12.08 - Community Forest and Street Trees.